Whitburn Partnership Centre

 West Lothian Council has Partnership Centres across West Lothian, including Livingston, Armadale, Bathgate, Blackburn, Broxburn, East Calder, Fauldhouse, Linlithgow and on completion Whitburn.

 The first Partnership Centre in West Lothian opened at Strathbrock in Broxburn in 2005 and the model of partnership centres has since been followed by other local authorities across Scotland.

 There have been clear and measurable benefits to the West Lothian community.
 Access to a variety of services from one location within each settlement is considerably more efficient in terms of providing and receiving services thus, ensuring our citizens receive a comprehensive and contemporary customer experience.

-Your key community organisations meet every few months to discuss the project progress and advise partners at West Lothian Council on related community matters.
+Your key community organisations meet every few months to discuss the project (Due to Covid19 these meeting have been put on hold) progress and advise partners at West Lothian Council on related community matters.
 These groups inform and ensure we are keeping the wider community up to date.
 Whitburn Community Development Trust lead on these communications.
 Remember if you want to know more you can contact them locally and they will help.
 There is also the Whitburn Partnership Centre email address for enquiries.

 Workshops have been held locally on the museum development within the project and these have been very successful.
 Look out for notices of further opportunities to get involved.

 We will have a factsheet to share with you over the coming weeks.
 This will detail key facts about the building.

 Plans for the New Whitburn Partnership Centre.
 The accommodation will host a number of partners along with the providing a new library and museum space.